fuentesdominic/NFL_List/README.md

 ## Navigating

 - The Home page gives you two options to choose from *NFC* and *AFC*.
-- The next page has all the conferences inside the chosem division, from there you can pick whatever conference you desire.
+- The next page has all the conferences from the division you picked, you can pick whatever conference you desire.
-- From here you can select a certain team and view the details about that team including players!
+- From here you have the icons of all teams from that conference, select a certain team and view the details about that team including players!
-- You have the option of creating new players, editing former players, and deleting current ones.
+- You have the option of creating new players, editing players positions, and deleting current players.
-- There's a home button on the top right if you desire to go back to the home page.
+- There's a home button on the top left if you desire to go back to the home page.

 ## Screenshots of application